 Embrace what vacation is all about- family, rejuvenation, and fun.
 Food DOES fit into that equation, but at some point, it can detract from the overall enjoyment.

 If we allow ourselves to overeat and feel uncomfortable, food isn’t a joy.
 When we obsess over the buffet, food is not enhancing our enjoyment.
 If we get home and mourn our eating while away, that’s the opposite of fun.

-RELATED POST: How to Stop Dieting and Live Your Purpose
+RELATED POST: End Weight Loss Deadlines and Live Your Purpose

 Rather, envision how you want your vacation to be…